Rurusetto/rurusetto/CONTRIBUTING.md

 * **Feel free to reach us for help.**

-  If you have any problem on the development proces, please leave the comment in your pull request or contact the maintainer in the [Discord development server](https://discord.gg/CQPNADu).
+  If you have any problem on the development process, please leave the comment in your pull request or contact the maintainer in the [Discord development server](https://discord.gg/CQPNADu).
 We will help you as much as we can.